anthony-tricarico/BDTProject/README.md

 ## In case your answer is "No"

-No further action is required from you at this point and you can move on to the next section.
+No further action is required from you at this point and you can move on to the next section and the app will take care of generating synthetic traffic data.

 ## Building the app